lindbrook/packageRank/README.md

 true over slower internet connections or when you’re dealing with large log files.
 To fix this, `fetchCranLog()` will, if needed, temporarily set the timeout to 600 seconds.

-[^1]: Specifically, within each 5% interval of percentile ranks (e.g., 0
-    to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages
-    is selected and tracked.